UK Anthropology Courses

 Anthropology modules include money and markets, politics and power, religion, reproduction, health, environmental impact, race and cross-cultural performance.
 An interest in geography, cultural studies, international relations and languages will help prepare a student for an Anthropology degree.

-The specific set of skills an Anthropology degree develops means many students go on to careers in teaching, research, politics, media and not for profit.
+The specific set of skills an Anthropology degree develops means many students go on to careers in teaching, research, politics, media and not for profit organisations.

 - Average starting professional salary: £20,000